One of Europe’s Most Beautiful Beaches with Golden Sands and Crystal Clear Waters That Steal Your Breath Away

 There are toilets on Derrynane Beach open in the summertime.
 After that, you might be able to use the facilities at Derrynane House, which is only a 5-minute walk.

-The Tea Rooms in Derrynane House are a great place for homemade delicacies at reasonable prices.
+The Tea Rooms in Derrynane House is a great place for homemade delicacies at reasonable prices.
 I recommend the cakes (pear and almond crumble; carrot and walnut), scones, and soup (sweet potato and carrot; tomato) here.
 You can also expect free Wi-Fi, great service, gluten-free and vegan options, and outside seating with a gorgeous view.

 Hop into Bridies pub for a quick pint.
 The quirky outdoor bar offers friendly and good service if you’re looking for a good time.
 The food here is delicious and the cocktails equally brilliant, but be prepared for long wait times on busy days.
 Some may even find it a wee bit expensive for drinks.
 Please don’t drink and drive.
 Have a designated driver.